-The U.S. Voting System Remains Vulnerable 6 Months Before Election Day.
+U.S. Voting System Remains Vulnerable 6 Months Before Election Day.
 What Now?

 Luckily, this time, it was only a drill.

-The 150 or so officials gathered at Harvard University for a worst-case scenario exercise meant to push the officials' abilities to prepare and react in the case of a broader attack than America saw from Russia leading up to 2016.
+The 150 or so officials gathered at Harvard University for a worst-case scenario exercise — meant to push the officials' abilities to prepare and react to a broader attack than the one America saw from Russia leading up to 2016.

-Arizona director of elections Eric Spencer, an Iraq war veteran, compared the preparations he and his team are making to his training as an infantry officer.
+Arizona's director of elections, Eric Spencer, an Iraq war veteran, compared the preparations he and his team are making to his training as an infantry officer.

-"We always trained harder in the United States for combat to make it easier when we got overseas, and I see this as the same thing," he said. "[Crisis scenarios] were nearly non-existent a few years ago.
-In 2016, before we got information that elections were subject to foreign interference, it was in the back of our mind but now it's probably the number one item in our mind."
+"We always trained harder in the United States for combat to make it easier when we got overseas, and I see this as the same thing," he said. "[Crisis scenarios] were nearly nonexistent a few years ago.
+In 2016, before we got information that elections were subject to foreign interference, it was in the back of our mind, but now it's probably the No. 1 item in our mind."

 Most of the focus so far has been on the more than dozen states still using electronic voting machines that don't provide a paper backup trail; experts say these machines could allow potential hacks or even technological glitches to go undetected.

-In its most recent spending bill, Congress has allocated $380 million for voting security, but the funding will be allocated across all 50 states by population in a way that won't necessarily address the vulnerabilities of electronic voting machines anytime soon.
+In its most recent spending bill, Congress has allocated $380 million for voting security, but the funding will be distributed across all 50 states by population in a way that won't necessarily address the vulnerabilities of electronic voting machines anytime soon.

-In fact, it isn't clear how much of a dent that money might make overall because no one, including the federal government, knows for sure how much American elections cost in the first place.
+In fact, it isn't clear how much of a dent that money will make overall because no one, including the federal government, knows for sure how much American elections cost.

 "Figuring out the true cost of election administration in this country is the white whale of the discipline," said Doug Chapin, an elections researcher at the University of Minnesota.
-"I don't think we even have a really good estimate .... which is why it can be difficult when policy makers, say 'OK, how much do you need?'
-Usually the answer is: 'more.'"
+"I don't think we even have a really good estimate .... which is why it can be difficult when policymakers, say 'OK, how much do you need?'
+Usually the answer is 'more.' "

 The needs are not equal

 "Some states are much better off when it comes to protecting their elections systems.
-And remember, the Russians in particular don't have to attack every state, they'll go to the weakest link," said Eric Rosenbach, director of the Belfer Center leading the security exercises, to the Senate Homeland Security Committee.
+And remember, the Russians in particular don't have to attack every state, they'll go to the weakest link," said Eric Rosenbach, director of the Belfer Center for Science and International Affairs leading the security exercises, to the Senate homeland security committee.
 "All they have to do is undermine trust in the system and confidence in the outcome."

 But these issues are bigger than the security of the machines that voters use.